When you buy that box of chocolates on Valentine’s Day, you’re showing more than your love for your sweetheart—you’re boosting the U.S. economy.

 The amount of money Americans are expected to spend on gifts for their pets this Valentine’s Day.

-The total value of fresh cut roses.
+The total value of fresh cut roses in 2011.

 The average amount men will spend on gifts and a date this Valentine’s Day.